Imagine getting inside the head of a working FDA inspector ...

 Experience a simulated inspection, pick up effective self-auditing techniques and so much more.

-Save $695 Now: When You Choose a Multiple Course Track
+Save $695 Now: When You Choose the Multiple Course Track

 Choose any one course or a combination of courses (see the schedule) to suit your needs and fit your schedule.
 Following is a list of the courses and learning objectives of each.

-Course #1 — FDA Auditing of Computerized Systems and Part 11/Annex 11
+Course #1 — FDA Auditing of Computerized Systems and Part 11/Annex 11: How to Ensure Data Integrity, Security and Compliance throughout Your Enterprise

 (24 Course Hours)